Pakistan says it shot down Indian jets, carried out air strikes in Kashmir

 Tension has been elevated since a suicide car bombing by Pakistan-based militants in Indian-controlled Kashmir killed at least 40 Indian paramilitary police on Feb.
 14, but the risk of conflict rose dramatically on Tuesday when India launched an air strike on what it said was a militant training base.

-Both countries claim the mountainous Himalayan region of Kashmir in full but rule in part.
+Pakistani Prime Minister Imran Khan called on Wednesday for talks with India and hoped “better sense” would prevail so that both sides could de-escalate.

+“History tells us that wars are full of miscalculation.
+My question is that given the weapons we have can we afford miscalculation,” Khan said during a brief televised broadcast to the nation.
+“We should sit down and talk.”

-The attack targeted the Jaish-e-Mohammed (JeM), the group that claimed credit for the suicide attack.
+India’s attack on Tuesday had targeted the Jaish-e-Mohammed (JeM), the group that claimed credit for the suicide attack.
 India said a large number of JeM fighters had been killed, but Pakistani officials said the strike was a failure and inflicted no casualties.

-Indian air force planes entered Pakistani airspace on Wednesday after Pakistan carried out six air strikes in Indian-occupied Kashmir, said Major General Asif Ghafoor, a spokesman for the Pakistan armed forces.
+The latest escalation marks a sudden turnaround in relations between the two countries, that both claim the mountainous Himalayan region of Kashmir in full but rule in part.
+As recently as November, Pakistan Khan spoke of “mending ties” with India.

+Major General Asif Ghafoor, a spokesman for the Pakistan armed forces, said Pakistan carried out six air strikes in Indian-occupied Kashmir after Indian jets had entered its airspace.
+India denies this, saying Pakistan has initiated the engagement by targeting military installations.

+Describing the Pakistani air mission before the downing of the Indian jets, Ghafoor said Pakistani planes “locked” on Indian ground targets to demonstrate their capabilities to strike, but deliberately fired elsewhere on open spaces where there would be no casualties.

-“This was not a retaliation in true sense, but to tell Pakistan has capability, we can do it, but we want to be responsible, we don’t want an escalation, we don’t want a war,” he told a news conference.
+“This was not a retaliation in true sense, but to tell Pakistan has capability, we can do it, but we want to be responsible, we don’t want an escalation, we don’t want a war,” Ghafoor told a news conference.

 One of the aircraft fell on India’s side of Kashmir, while the second came down in Pakistani-held territory with two pilots captured, he added.

+India shot down one Pakistani plane that landed in Pakistani territory, and that it had lost one of its own planes, not two, with the pilot “missing in action”, Kumar added.

+“Pakistan has claimed that he is in their custody.
+We are ascertaining the facts,” Kumar said.

-At the briefing, Ghafoor produced weapons and identity documents he alleged were carried by the Indian pilots.
+At the Pakistani briefing, Ghafoor produced photographs of weapons and identity documents he said were carried by Indian pilots.

 The Pakistan government’s official Twitter account released a video of what it claimed was one of the Indian pilots who had been shot down.